ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/function-scope/slides.md

 <v-clicks>

--   Different forms of numerical computation:
+-   Creating Python programs with "good" designs:

     -   **Q1**: What are the benefits of **good design**?